Download the App

 “Why?” he asked.
 The question felt small beside the storm in his chest.

 She walked to the oak.
-Her fingers brushed the bark.
+Her fingers brushed the bark, pausing over a split in the trunk as though reading it.
 “It’s dying.”

-His voice was dry.
+His voice came rough.
 “I know.
 I’ve been trying.
 But it’s not enough.”

 She turned, met his eyes.
 “Not alone.”

 She knelt at the tree’s roots and looked to him, waiting.
 Lyric hesitated.
 His instincts shouted caution.
-But the forest murmured otherwise.
+But the forest murmured otherwise—soft, expectant.
+Not warning.
+Inviting.

 “What are you doing?” he asked.